mkhangg/RRS_G10/README.md

 * Any stops made by a train before its final destination and their bookings are not considered.

 ## Part 1: ER Diagram
+  1. Construct a clean and concise ER diagram for the RRS database.
+List your assumptions and clearly indicate the cardinality mappings
+## Part 2: SQL Queries